Use our guide to help you select the correct level class for you.

 Ideal for those who have already attended our Total Beginners Course.
 This level is appropriate for those getting to grips with the key principles of yoga.
 Classes focus on the fundamental principles of postures and sequences.
+We recommend that new students attend level 1 classes for at least 6 months before trying other levels.
 Experienced practitioners also benefit by focusing on the basics.

-Mixed level classes suitable for those who regularly practice yoga.
+Suitable for those who regularly practice yoga and who have been attending classes for at least 6 months.
 Classes will typically cover a wide range of postures including forward bends, back bends, twists, inversions and restorative poses.
-For Iyengar Open classes you should already have some experience of the Iyengar method at Beginner level.
+For Iyengar level 2 classes you should already have some experience of the Iyengar method at level 1.

 These are challenging classes and typically include more advanced poses.
-Intermediate level classes are suitable for experienced practitioners only.
+Level 3 classes are suitable for experienced practitioners only.

 Don’t know the difference between Iyengar and Vinyasa?
 Read on for a description of the classes we offer.